TerrorJacktyl/jinx-it-project/documentation/artefacts/sprint_2.md

 ## Review
-*Item numbers correspond the items in our full Product Backlog*
+*Item numbers correspond to the items in our full Product Backlog*

 #### What was completed from the backlog
 * Display user portfolio content (item 1.3)